Website icon Xpert.Digital

 Today's fully automated pallet high-bay warehouses are complex systems consisting of several key components.
 Each of these components contributes to optimizing the overall efficiency and performance of the warehouse.

-🤖 Automated storage and retrieval machines (RBG)
+🤖 Automated storage and retrieval machines (SRMs)

 🚚 Conveyor technology and transfer stations

 The brain of the entire system is the warehouse control system.
-This highly complex software coordinates all processes in the warehouse, from the allocation of storage locations to the control of the storage and retrieval machines to the optimization of picking processes.
+This highly complex software coordinates all processes in the warehouse, from the allocation of storage locations and the control of the stacker cranes to the optimization of order picking processes.

 📡 Identification and tracking systems